hydraulic-institute/edb/source/01_pump-fundamentals/02_pump-curves.md

 **Speed Reduction and Impeller Trimming**

 Part 1 of the affinity rules is ideal for instances where you have a Variable Frequency Drive attached to a pump motor.
 The VFD will reduce or increase the pump speed therefore allowing it to operate at a multitude of operating conditions.
-Part 2 is essential in calculating the new pumpcharacteristics after impeller trimming which is the reduction of the impeller diameter.
+Part 2 is essential in calculating the new pump characteristics after impeller trimming which is the reduction of the impeller diameter.

 =^=